Walter Cabral

-Walter Junior Cabral Bueriberi (born 25 September 1995), known as Walter Junior, is a Spanish-born Equatoguinean professional basketball player who plays as a power forward for CD Estela and the Equatorial Guinea national team.
+Walter Junior Cabral Bueriberi (born 25 September 1995) is a professional basketball player who plays as a power forward for Liga Națională club Craiova.
+Born in Spain, he plays for the Equatorial Guinea national team.

 Early life

 Walter Junior was born in Madrid to a Bissau-Guinean father and an Equatorial Guinean Bubi mother.

 Club career

 Walter Junior has developed his entire club career in Spain.

 International career

 Walter Junior has joined the Equatorial Guinea men's national basketball team in January 2020.